 The Different Pillars of User Authentication

-Throughout the years, user authentication on the web has evolved, from Basic authentication to Session-based authentication to OAuth 2.0 with OpenIDConnect to Passwordless.
+Throughout the years, user authentication on the web has evolved, from Basic authentication to Session-based authentication to OAuth 2.0 with OpenID Connect to Passwordless.
 As developers are increasingly required to become generalists, it’s important to have a solid mental model of the different authentication methods and protocols.
 If the bulk of your experience has been in front-end development, or you’re just learning about user authentication, this might be a good resource.
 I will also provide some great links at the end.

 Basic Authentication

 Since the introduction of the Web, the traditional way to authenticate users has been via a method called “Basic authentication”.
-This method of authentication is part of the HTTP (Hyper Text Transfer Protocol) authentication framework, and involves sending a user’s credentials (username, password) in plaintext, using the Authorization header.
+This method of authentication is part of the HTTP (Hypertext Transfer Protocol) authentication framework and involves sending a user’s credentials (username, password) in plaintext using the Authorization header.
+As you can see, the credentials are concatenated using a colon and encoded using Base64, then sent with every request without a session or persistent login state.

 Basic authentication does contain pitfalls you should consider.